Everything You Need to Know about Ground Control Points

 Mapping corridors is slightly different from mapping areas.
 The three best practices for placing GCPs on a corridor are as follows.

-- Place them as far off the centerline as possible.
+- Place them as far off the centre line as possible yet still visible in your flight pattern.

 - Place a GCP every 200 – 300m along the corridor.

 The example below shows a straight one mile long road segment with 9 GCP locations distributed along the length of the road.
-Key details of the GCP placement here.
+Key details of the GCP placement are listed below.

-- Not placed near the centre line of the road or on the road itself, but instead 50m / 150ft each side.
+- Not placed near the centre line of the road or on the road itself, but instead staggered 50m / 150ft from the centre line, on each side.
 This controls the ‘roll’ of the drone survey.

 - Spaced every 200m (600’) along the road.